Wakoma/Lokal/roles/lokal/README.md

     user: "{{uid}}:{{gid}}"
 ```
 in your compose.yml.j2.
 Those variables `uid` and `gid` are prepared for
-you by the `common` role again and are available everywhere.
+you by the `lokal` role again and are available everywhere.

 Sometimes the image allows you to specify `PUID/PGID` env variables.
 That
 means that the container will be privileges-aware and will automatically